fishguy6564/Jubeat-Song-Encoder/README.md

 # Jubeat-Song-Encoder
 Converts .wav files to a usable binary format Jubeat uses.
+Requires adpcmwavetool to be in the same directory.